 Children chase balloons under the watchful eye of an older sibling; locals relax on wrought-iron benches reading the daily news or chatting with friends.
 Mature shade trees shelter al fresco barber chairs occupied by men resembling vaqueros in jeans and cowboy boots.
 Sit or stand in this vibrant physical heart of the city and you’ll soon surmise that nearly every Oaxaqueño passes through at least once a day.

-It was Oaxaca’s unpretentious feel that cast a spell over me as I wandered its cluttered cobbled streets.
+It was the unpretentious feel of Oaxaca that cast a spell over me as I wandered its cluttered cobbled streets.
 Each evening, colored lights would blink as strolling street musicians and señoras selling hand crocheted shawls plied the tables at open-air cafes.
 Mariachis vied for attention with lively folkloric dancers.
 In a way, it reminded me of the small town where I spent my childhood, where I knew all the kids in town and the adults watched out for us.
 Oaxaca is still, even today, living theater, ongoing and evolutionary, with a different show every night.

 Sightseeing: The best way to immerse yourself in the local culture is by strolling the clean streets that fan out from the zocalo.
 Splendid examples of Baroque colonial architecture mix with brightly hued adobe buildings.
 Museums abound.
 Pressed for time, choose the centrally located Rufino Tamayo Museo de Arte on Avenida Morelos which contains a fantastic collection of pre-Hispanic art amassed by Oaxacan artist Rufino Tamayo over a 20-year period.